An airline-by-airline guide to fees, pets, bumping & more

-In the first two quarters of 2019, airlines made more than $2.8 billion in baggage fees in 2017, per the annual airline financial data report from the Bureau of Transportation Statistics.
-And, unless you have an airline credit card or frequent flier status that exempts you, you’ll be contributing to that sum when you fly.
+In the first two quarters of 2019, airlines made more than $2.8 billion in baggage fees, per the Bureau of Transportation Statistics.
+And, unless you have an airline credit card or frequent flier status that exempts you, you’ll contribute to that sum when you fly.
 Here are the fee policies for each major airline.

-Allegiant Airlines: Your baggage fee will vary based on your route, when you add the bag to your itinerary, weight and size of the bag and whether you’re checking it or carrying it on (yes, there are fees to bring a bag that isn’t a personal item into the cabin).
+Allegiant Airlines: Your checked baggage fee will vary based on your route, when you add the bag to your itinerary, weight and size of the bag and whether you’re checking it or carrying it on.
+A personal item in the cabin is free, but other carry-on bags can cost anywhere from $10 to $75.
 Check specifics here.

 Hawaiian Airlines: If flying to a neighbor island, your first bag is $25, second bag is $35 and each additional bag is $50.
-If flying to any other states in North America, your first bag is $25, second bag is $35 and each additional bag is $100.
+If flying to any other states in North America, your first bag is $30, second bag is $40 and each additional bag is $100.
 Excess weight fees range from $35 to $400 depending on weight and destination.
 Oversized (length, width, and height added together are more than 62 inches) bags have added fees of $35 to $150 depending on destination.
 Bags that are 80+ inches are not permitted.
 Pualani Platinum and Pualani Gold members get two/three checked bags, respectively.

-Spirit Airlines: All passengers can carry on a personal item (purse, laptop bag, etc.) for free.
+Spirit Airlines: All passengers can carry on a personal item for free.
 Beyond that, things start to get tricky.
-Prices to carry on start at $37 ($28 if you are part of the fare club) and go up from there, based on where/when you book your bag.
+Prices will vary based on if they're a standard ticket or if you're part of the $9 fare club (by $9, of course) as well as when you book your bag.
 You'll get the best deal when paying for your baggage at the time of booking your flight online (and pay the most when paying at the gate).
 Log onto the Spirit site and enter your travel origin/destination to see fee specifics for your trip.